Duke of Edinburgh's Award

 Expedition: plan, train for, and complete an adventurous journey in the UK or abroad.
 The CHS expeditions take place in the Peak District at Bronze level and in the Yorkshire Dales at Silver level.
 At Gold level expeditions are to the Isle of Arran and there have also been overseas expeditions to Morocco.

-Residential: For students undertaking the Gold level, they are required to plan and organise a residential trip which involves a minimum of five days and four nights away from home.
+Residential: For pupils undertaking the Gold level, they are required to plan and organise a residential trip which involves a minimum of five days and four nights away from home.